6 Tips to Help Young Athletes Stay Calm

 How to Move on After Mistakes

-To rebound from mistakes, kids need to learn how to respond to mistakes in a new way.
+To rebound from making mistakes, kids need to learn how to respond to mistakes in a new way.
 They need to begin by asking themselves, “Can I really be perfect?
 Do others expect me to be perfect?”
 The answer, of course, is no!

 They should also ask themselves what was so horrible about the mistake they made.
 It was likely a mistake that athletes of all ages make all the time.